valancej/documentation/_basic/languages-frameworks/java-and-jvm-based-languages.md

 ---
-title: Using Java And JVM In CI/CD with Codeship Basic
+title: Using Java And The JVM In CI/CD with Codeship Basic
 tags:
   - java
   - scala